avaneev/biteopt/README.md

 Strategy".
 It has the same programmatic interface as CBiteOpt class, so it can be easily used in place of CBiteOpt.

-SMA-ES is based on the same concept as CMA-ES, but performs direct vector sigma adaptation.
+SMA-ES is based on the same concept as CMA-ES, but performs vector sigma adaptation.
 SMA-ES performs covariance matrix update like CMA-ES, but it is a simple linear update using leaky integrator averaging filtering.

-The main difference to CMA-ES is that per-parameter sigmas are automatically updated using these elements:
+The main difference to CMA-ES is that per-parameter sigmas are updated using these elements:

 1. Sigma auto-adapts due to weighted parameter covariance calculation.
 Better fit solutions have more influence on expansion or contraction of the sigma.

 2. SMA-ES approximates the "geometry" of the sample distribution.
 It ranges from "spherical" to "needle" geometry.
-When geometry is spherical, covariance matrix update filter is tuned to an increased frequency (`BaseFast` instead of `BaseSlow`).
+When geometry is spherical, covariance matrix update filter is tuned to an increased frequency (`CovUpdFast` instead of `CovUpdSlow`).

 3. An assymetry is introduced to the Gaussian noise function, depending on the centroid step size.
-Distribution is expanded in the direction of the step and contracted in opposite direction.
+Distribution is expanded in the direction of the step and contracted in the opposite direction.

-4. On every update, all per-parameter sigmas are contracted (multiplied) by `SigmaMulBase` coefficient.
-Additionally, overly-contracted sigmas are expanded by `SigmaMulBase + SigmaMulExp` coefficient.
+4. On every update, all per-parameter sigmas are contracted (multiplied) by `SigmaMulBase` coefficients.
+Additionally, overly-contracted sigmas are expanded by `SigmaMulExp` coefficient.

 In overall, SMA-ES is a completely self-adaptive method, it has several fixed hyper-parameters that do not depend on problem's dimensionality.
 These parameters were manually fine-tuned, but it is possible to optimize them further.

-Population size formula in SMA-ES is fixed to 13+Dims: according to tests, in average it suits all dimensionalities.
+Population size formula in SMA-ES is fixed to `13+Dims`: according to tests, in average it suits all dimensionalities.
 Of course, particular problems may converge better/faster with a lower or higher population size.
-The number of objective function evaluations is twice the population size per sample distribution update (best fit solutions enter the population).
+The number of objective function evaluations is twice the population size per sample distribution update (best fit solutions enter the population): this aspect is controlled via the `EvalFac` parameter, which adjusts method's overhead with only a minor effect on convergence property.
 Method's typical observed complexity is O(N^1.6).